 She believes her mom would love Currey & Company, and she predicts that had they met, she and Cecil would be best friends: “I could just see them at a cocktail party!”
 I’d like to thank Jamie for such a terrific interview.
 She’s shown below proving she inherited her mom’s penchant for posh fashion with a hint of drama!

 Given my literary and filmography curiosity, I asked if Phyllis had had a favorite book or movie.
 “She loved Antie Mame,” Jamie answered.
 “She was crazy about Liz Taylor and Marilyn Monroe, and she adored Lana Turner.”
 I thought it would be fitting to close today by honoring this design legend with a nod to the life of one of her favorite super stars and a work by a famous poet who was equally enthralled with the celebrity.
-I found this great video clip that features some wonderful images illustrating a biography of Lana Turner’s life:
+I found this great video clip that features some wonderful images illustrating a biography of Lana Turner’s life, whom no one can deny left one of the most powerful legacies to come from her era:

-And Frank O’Hara eulogizes the actress in this kicky poem that has always been one of my favorites of his:
+And Frank O’Hara, who has one of the most lasting legacies in poetry, eulogizes the actress in this kicky poem that has always been one of my favorites of his:

 Lana Turner has collapsed!